percona/everest-doc/docs/quick-install.md

 ## Post-installation steps

-Once you have successfully installed Percona Everest, please proceed with the following steps:
+Once you have successfully installed Percona Everest, proceed with the following steps:
 {.power-number}

 1. Retrieve the `admin` password.